-It's no wonder that most truck buyers at our auctions carry out their own preliminary inspections on truck tractors that interest them.
+So it's no wonder that most truck buyers carry out their own preliminary inspections on transport trucks that interest them.
 Many people bring a trusted mechanic or colleague to do the inspection for them.
 An experienced truck owner or driver can recognize the signs of a well-maintained truck and one that has been driven long and hard without any proper maintenance.

-If you're a new driver thinking of becoming an owner/operator, a contractor needing to haul heavy equipment back and forth from job sites or a farmer wanting to haul livestock, you'll most likely need to buy a truck tractor.
-Whether you're looking for Mack trucks for sale, Peterbilt trucks for sale, International trucks for sale or another truck tractor make, take some advice from the experts and inspect these five items before you bid:
+If you’re a new driver thinking of becoming an owner/operator, a contractor needing to haul heavy equipment back and forth from job sites or a farmer wanting to haul livestock, you'll most likely need to buy a truck tractor.
+Whether you're looking for Mack, Peterbilt, International or another truck make for sale, take some advice from the experts and inspect these five items before you bid.

 Listen for any knocks coming from the engine.
 A knocking sound is a good indicator that the engine should be looked at more closely.
-While you're inspecting the engine, check the engine sticker to find out if the engine meets the latest emission standards e.g. Tier 3 in the US or EURO 5 (as of 2011) in Europe.
+While you’re inspecting the engine, check the engine sticker to find out if the engine meets the latest emission standards in your region.
 Be aware that each jurisdiction within a country may have its own emission standards for tractor truck engines.
 For example, the US has one regulating body for emission standards, but California has additional anti-idling laws.